365id-AB/idverification-ios/README.md

 ## Registration
-If you are already a customer of 365id then you can request a license key by contacting 365id's support at [support@365id.com](mailto:support@365id.com).
+If you are already a customer of 365id then you can request sdk credentials by contacting 365id's support at [support@365id.com](mailto:support@365id.com).

 Otherwise you can contact us at [info@365id.com](mailto:info@365id.com) for further information.

-When you receive your `license key` you will also receive a `location id` to pass to the SDK.

 <br/>
 <br/>